News

 Continue Reading

-EGDF: UNITY’S INSTALL FEES ARE A SIGN OF LOOMING GAME ENGINE MARKET FAILURE In Brussels, 14.9.2023 – Step by step, video game engines are becoming key gatekeepers of European cultural and creative sectors.
-Currently, Unity dominates game engine markets, Unreal being its primary challenger.
-These two engines are not just clear market leaders in the […]
+EGDF: “DON’T BE SILENT, REPORT YOUR FINDINGS” – THE LESSONS LEARNED FROM UNITY’S FAILED RUNTIME FEES Step by step, video game engines are becoming key gatekeepers of European cultural and creative sectors.
+Unity dominates game engine markets, Unreal being its primary challenger.
+These two engines are not just clear market leaders in the game industry […]

 Continue Reading